dev-cafe/branching-model/index.md

 ## Source branch

-A PR from any fork should never start from the branch to which they are directed in the upstream repository.
+A PR from any fork should always start from the branch to which they are directed in the upstream repository.

 Explanation: